quantcdn/docs/docs/welcome.md

 ---
-id: welcome
+slug: welcome
 title: Welcome to Quant
 sidebar_label: Welcome
 ---

-Quant is a static generation platform designed to provide you the benefits of the static web without the burden of re-architecting your solution.
-Quant provides a number of common CMS integrations to ensure your content and development works continue to without interruption.
+Quant is a static-web CDN designed to provide you the benefits of the static web without the complexity of re-architecting your solution.
+Quant provides integrations for popular CMS and static builders to ensure your content and development workflows continue without interruption.

+While the fundamental idea is to ensure a low-barrier to enjoy the many [benefits of static web](/docs/benefits), there are rich [APIs](/docs/api/get-started) for developers to create their own custom integrations.

+## Discover Quant

+Read more about the [fundamental concepts](/docs/fundamentals) that drive Quant, and what makes this solution different from other static web hosts.

 ## Get started

-There are two ways to work with Quant, push your static assets during a build pipeline with the [deploy tool](#) or install one of our one-click hydration plugins into your current CMS architecture.

-## Discover Quant

-Explore our documentation to learn about the Quant suite of products and features.
-Below are some highlights from each section of the docs.
+### Create your first project

+Projects are maintained via the [Quant dashboard](/docs/dashboard/get-started).

+### CMS integration

+CMS integrations allow for an initial one-click push of an entire website, as well as ongoing content change tracking and automatically pushing updates to the Quant static edge.
+These integrations ensure your content is published on Quant the second it changes on your CMS.

+* [Drupal] (version 7, 8, 9)
+* [Wordpress] version 5+

+### Popular static web builders

+Popular static web builders operate by deploying compiled assets (markup, javascript, css, images, etc) in a bundle.

+Use the [CLI tool](/docs/cli/get-started) to deploy static assets, or during a [CI build pipeline](/docs/cli/continuous-integration).

 **One-click content hydration** &mdash; Quant has support for the most popular open-source CMS frameworks.
 Learn [how to configure](#) Quant, how to [enable](#)